d2l-ai/d2l-en/chapter_optimization/momentum.md

 $$\mathbf{v}_t = \beta \mathbf{v}_{t-1} + \mathbf{g}_{t, t-1}$$

 for some $\beta \in (0, 1)$.
 This effectively replaces the instantaneous gradient by one that's been averaged over multiple *past* gradients. $\mathbf{v}$ is called *momentum*.
 It accumulates past gradients similar to how a heavy ball rolling down the objective function landscape integrates over past forces.
-To see what is happening in more detail let us expand $\mathbf{v}_t$ recursively into
+To see what is happening in more detail let's expand $\mathbf{v}_t$ recursively into

 $$\begin{aligned}
 \mathbf{v}_t = \beta^2 \mathbf{v}_{t-2} + \beta \mathbf{g}_{t-1, t-2} + \mathbf{g}_{t, t-1}